Executive Director, Finance Resource Management

 In some instances, the University will choose to organise its overheads in such a manner that one area is responsible for the administration of particular goods and services that will be utilised by various organisational areas across the University in the course of their normal business.
 Examples of such goods and services are postage, telephones, central stores and the purchase of furniture.
 In these cases, the reallocation of costs according to actual demand in each faculty or division is not regarded as internal user charging for the purposes of this policy.

 Internal users are required to pay for goods and services supplied by the University.
 However, the University shall not require payment where:

-In addition charges should not be used between organisational areas as a means to achieve a reallocation of resources unless this is deemed to be in the best interests of the University by the Vice-Chancellor, or the service is outside the core business of the unit and establishment of the service is undertaken on a competitive basis.
+In addition charges should not be used between organisational areas as a means to achieve a reallocation of resources unless this is deemed to be in the best interests of the University by the Vice-Chancellor and President, or the service is outside the core business of the unit and establishment of the service is undertaken on a competitive basis.

 In establishing internal user charges for goods and services, all options for provision should be considered in full.
 That is, a thorough analysis must be undertaken including outsourcing options where suggested.

 The Financial and Performance Management Standard 2009 requires that in determining the appropriate level of charges, the following should be considered by the organisational area providing the good or service

 - The users have the capacity to pay for the goods or services

 - The users have a choice whether to accept the goods or services